systay/systay.github.com/_posts/2022-01-06-automatically-simplifying-queries.md

 # {{ page.title }}

 When we get bugs reported on the planner, it's often not simple and straight forward queries that created the problem.
-We have so many users that commonly used patterns in queries are already well-used and would have been reported and fixed a long time ago.
+We have so many users that commonly used patterns in queries are already well-used and bugs would have been reported and fixed a long time ago.

 Another source of buggy queries are ones that have been randomly created by our testing infrastructure.
 We do a lot of automated testing by fuzzing queries, and when these tests find problems, it's often weird looking queries that are using a weird combination of patterns.